cogentcore/core/goal/README.md

 }
 ```

-In general, the math mode syntax in Goal is designed to be as compatible with Python NumPy / scipy syntax as possible, while also adding a few Go-specific additions as well -- see [Math mode](#math-mode) for details.
+In general, the math mode syntax in Goal is designed to be as compatible with Python NumPy / SciPy syntax as possible, while also adding a few Go-specific additions as well: see the [Math mode](#math-mode) section for details.
 All elements of a Goal math expression are [tensors](../tensor), which can represent everything from a scalar to an n-dimenstional tensor.
-These are called an "ndarray" in NumPy terms.
+These are called "ndarray" in NumPy terms.

 The rationale and mnemonics for using `$` and `#` are as follows:

-* These are two of the three symbols that are not part of standard Go syntax (`@` being the other).
+* These are two of the three common ASCII keyboard symbols that are not part of standard Go syntax (`@` being the other).

 * `$` can be thought of as "S" in _S_hell, and is often used for a `bash` prompt, and many bash examples use it as a prefix.
 Furthermore, in bash, `$( )` is used to wrap shell expressions.